-One morning, for some reason, Michael's grandfather came up again in the conversation, and suddenly I felt prompted to ask the child, "Michael, where's Ganpy?"
-He looked at me quite thoughtfully, and after a long pause, said quite clearly, "Ganpy's gone into another room".
-Into my thought came Jesus' statement, "In my Father's house are many mansions".
-Without a word having been spoken to him, the child had realised that his grandfather had simply moved into another room, as it were - he could no longer be seen or heard, but he was still going on, living and moving and having his being in God.
-As the little boy spoke of his grandfather going into another room, there was no grief, no sadness, no sense of loss - just the simple, childlike acceptance of eternal Life, continuing in another room, or as we would call it, the hereafter.
+Without a word having been spoken to him, the child had understood that his grandfather had just moved into another room, as it were....could no more be seen, but was still going on, living and moving and having his being in God.
+There was no hesitation about it, no grief, no sadness, no loss...just the simple, childlike realisation of eternal Life, continuing in another room, or as we would call it, the hereafter.